 - Scatting: Lana is fond of doing this live, with mixed results.

 - Done to great effect, however, in "Wait For Life" (to the point that the chorus leitmotif was reused in "Sweet"), and to a lesser extent in "Honeymoon".

-- Self-Backing Vocalist: Lana harmonizes with herself in near-enough all of her webcam demos.
+- Self-Backing Vocalist: Lana harmonizes with herself in near-enough all of her homemade demos.

 - In-studio, "National Anthem" is a good example of her making a choir of her own voice behind her.
 Also, on The Other Wiki, she is the only credited vocalist on Born To Die.